mapcrafter/mapcrafter/README.md

 by Moritz Hilscher

-mapcrafter is a fast Minecraft World Renderer written in C++.
+mapcrafter is a high performance Minecraft map renderer written in C++.
 It renders Minecraft Worlds to a bunch of images which are viewable in any webbrowser using Leaflet.